blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ## 🧪 Try It Out

-Experience the full potential of TaxiBooking Clone:
+Experience the full potential of RideBooking:

 1. **Rider Demo**: [Try Here](https://voluble-crisp-805982.netlify.app)
 2. **Driver Demo**: [Contact for Access](#contact-us)
 3. **Admin Demo**: [Contact for Access](#contact-us)

-## 💼 Why Choose TaxiBooking Clone?
+## 💼 Why Choose RideBooking?

 - Start with our open-source rider app
 - Seamlessly upgrade to the full system as you grow